jimappleg8/wtw-patterns/README.md

 <p>Removing a pattern is also easy.
 You just delete it's record from the patterns array.
 The <samp>patterns.php</samp> script will detect that the existing pattern file is no longer listed in the patterns array and will move the file into the <samp>/deleted/</samp> folder.
 That way the contents of the file will not be lost in case you want to add it again later or use the text in another pattern.</p>

-<p class="important"><strong>NOTE:</strong> The script does not remove any references to the pattern that was removed.
+<p><strong>NOTE:</strong> The script does not remove any references to the pattern that was removed.
 You will need to look at the warnings presented in the summary to find the patterns that have links to the deleted pattern and edit those manually.</p>

 <!-- ********************************************************** -->

 <h2>Renaming a pattern</h2>

 <p>There is a renaming script in the works, but for now, renaming a pattern must be done manually.
-The main patterns script will only work correctly if the pattern names are consistent across the book, so it is important that the renaming be done correctly.</p>
+The main patterns script will only work correctly if the pattern names are consistent across the book, so it's important that the renaming be done correctly.</p>

 <p>There are three places the name must be changed:</p>